Teen & Adolescent

 It is difficult to point to one singular cause responsible for the stark decline in teen mental health.
 The impact of various environmental, genetic, and situational factors varies depending on the person, and therefore, one cause does not fit all.
 However, a few common factors have been found to contribute to mental health difficulties in almost every case.

 Social media can be a blessing and a curse for teens and adults alike.
-In recent years, there has been growing concern about the effects of social media on the developing brains of teens.
+In recent years, there has been growing concern about social media’s effects on teens’ developing brains.
 Research indicates there is a strong link between heavy social media use and teen mental health problems.
 Online social media sites such as Facebook, Instagram, and Snapchat can inadvertently put undue pressure on teens by putting forth unattainable body images, status symbols, or other successes attainable by only a select few.

 Many teams have not developed the coping skills necessary to effectively handle triggering events or unpleasant situations that life can present.
 Maladaptive coping skills such as overeating, consuming too much social media, or engaging in other risky behaviors such as alcohol and drug abuse can lead to mental health illnesses if proper responses to triggers are not developed.